nseddon/Pewlett-Hackard-Analysis/README.md

 ## Results:

-There is a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.
 ### Analysis Finding 1:
 The company will experience a significant reduction in staffing due to retirement potential.
 A full list of retirement eligible employees can be found here:
 [retirement_titles.csv](https://github.com/nseddon/Pewlett-Hackard-Analysis/blob/main/Data/retirement_titles.csv)